-After wetting the tail come back to shoulder area and wet the side of dogs body including the legs.
+After wetting the tail come back to the shoulder area and wet the side of dog’s body including the legs.
 When you start wetting your dog on the top of his body the gravity of water will help you to wet him faster.
-If you dog has an extremely thick and heavy coat make sure his coat is thoroughly saturated.
+If your dog has an extremely thick and heavy coat make sure his coat is thoroughly saturated.

 Wet the head.
-When washing dog’s head you have to be careful not to get water in dog’s ears, nose and eyes.
+When washing dog’s head you have to be careful not to get water in the dog’s ears, nose, and eyes.
 If you can lower the water pressure.
-You can use your hand as a shield to protect your dogs eyes, ears and nose.
+You can use your hand as a shield to protect your dog’s eyes, ears, and nose.

-Pay more attention to dog’s paws, under the tail, long ears, beards and under the eyes where dirt can accumulate easily.
+Pay more attention to the dog’s paws, under the tail, long ears, beards, and under the eyes where dirt can accumulate easily.

-Start rinsing the same way like when you were wetting the coat.
+Start rinsing the same way as when you were wetting the coat.
 But this time rinse the head first.
-Keep the shower head close to the dog’s body and rice with fast moving strokes, forcing the shampoo away from the skin and coat.
+Keep the shower head close to the dog’s body and rice with fast-moving strokes, forcing the shampoo away from the skin and coat.
 This way you will work quickly and efficiently.

-If needed apply a second shampoo, massage and rinse thoroughly.
-Keep rinsing until you sure there are no shampoo residue in the coat.
+If needed apply a second shampoo, massage, and rinse thoroughly.
+Keep rinsing until you are sure there is no shampoo residue in the coat.
 If you think you’ve finished, rinse one more time to be sure.
-The coat is clean when it feel “squeaky”.
-Shampoo residua will make coat feel “oily” to the touch and may can cause skin irritation after bathing.
+The coat is clean when it feels “squeaky”.
+Shampoo residua will make the coat feel “oily” to the touch and may cause skin irritation after bathing.

-When bathing short muzzled dogs (Shin Tzu, Pug, and puppies) you have to pay extra attention to nose, and you have to be extremely cautious not to get water into the nasal cavity and into the dog’s lungs.
+When bathing short-muzzled dogs (Shin Tzu, Pug, and puppies) you have to pay extra attention to the nose, and you have to be extremely cautious not to get water into the nasal cavity and into the dog’s lungs.

 Use an aquasorb towel to remove excess water.
-Again if you have a dogs with long coat do not rub the coat but gently squeeze.
-The squeeze the towel and repeat.
+Again if you have dogs with a long coat do not rub the coat but gently squeeze.
+Then squeeze the towel and repeat.
 About 3 – 4 times all over the body.
-Now use a ordinary towel to dry your dog even more.
-Personally I like Dogrobes UK towels.
+Now use an ordinary towel to dry your dog even more.
+Personally, I like Dogrobes UK towels.